RusPiRo/ruspiro-tutorials/01_BLINKLED/README.md

 /// Any one-time initialization might be done here. fn alive(_core: u32) {
     // nothing to do at this time...
+    // configure the mmu as we will deal with atomic operations (within the memory
+    // allocator that is used by the singleton under the hood to store the data
+    // within the HEAP)
+    // use some arbitrary values for VideoCore memory start and size.
+This is fine
+    // as we will use a small lower amount of the ARM memory only. unsafe { mmu::initialize(core, 0x3000_0000, 0x001_000) };
 }

 // Set the function that is called on each core after the ``come_alive_with`` function has